tbyoung4/Baseball_Exploration_Projects/README.md

 # Baseball Exploration Projects
 This repository looks at baseball data from various sources that will be mentioned in the description

-Each file will contain one to two questions that will be answered using a known method in statistical analayis and will be updated weekly starting 3/7/25 with descriptions listed here:
+Each file will contain one to two questions that will be answered using a known method in statistical analayis

 # Description of uploads